 The clothes that you should wear for casual English riding and training are different than what you would wear during a competition.

-Eventually in your riding career you can choose to attend different types of competitions where you will need much more formal and specific clothing.
+Eventually if you are so inclined in your riding career you can choose to attend different types of competitions where you will need much more formal and specific clothing.